VirtusLab/scala-cli/website/docs/commands/basics.md

 }
 ```

-Run it with
+The run it by passing it to `scala-cli`:

 ```bash
 scala-cli Hello.scala
 # Hello from Scala
 ```

-You can also split your code in multiple files, and pass all of them to `scala-cli` :
+You can also split your code into multiple files:

 ```scala title=Messages.scala
 object Messages {